• Your selection is empty.

 This training aims to develop a triple competence in students:

-1) In economics, climate disruption and the growing scarcity of natural resources are creating and will continue to create a growing need for experts in resource management and transition policies (ecological, climate, energy, etc.).
+Climate change and the increasing scarcity of natural resources are creating, and will continue to create, a growing need for experts in resource management and transition policies (ecological, climate, energy, etc.).
 Increased skills in data analysis, modeling, management and processing, as well as solid knowledge of the phenomena behind environmental transitions, are thus becoming indispensable for future generations of economists.
-In order to meet the challenges of these major transformations, our CPES training program offers both fundamental courses (microeconomics, macroeconomics, economic policy, econometrics, etc.) and thematic courses (environmental economics, growth, the challenges of ecological transition, green finance, the microeconomics of natural resources, etc.), enabling us to train a new generation of experts equipped to deal with these changes, and capable of understanding and analyzing them.
+In order to cope with these major transformations, the program offers both fundamental courses (microeconomics, macroeconomics, economic policy, econometrics, etc.) and thematic courses (environmental economics, growth, the challenges of ecological transition, green finance, the microeconomics of natural resources, etc.) that will train a new generation of experts equipped to deal with these changes, and capable of understanding and analyzing them.

-2) In the geosciences, advances in instrumentation and observation techniques enable scientists to collect increasingly detailed, extensive and voluminous data every year.
+Advances in instrumentation and observation techniques enable scientists to collect increasingly detailed, extensive and voluminous data every year.
 This data feeds our ability to predict the evolution of the Earth system, which in turn is essential for managing future environmental transitions.
-Increased skills in data acquisition, analysis, management and processing are thus becoming essential for future generations of geoscientists wishing to meet the many challenges of these transitions.
-Our CPES training program delivers the theoretical and practical skills that will enable students to go on to specialize in the full range of geosciences requiring skills in field observation, data acquisition, management and processing, right through to high-performance numerical modeling.
+Skills in data acquisition, analysis, management and processing are thus becoming indispensable for future generations of geoscientists wishing to meet the many challenges of these transitions.
+Our CPES training program delivers the theoretical and practical skills that will enable students to go on to specialize in the full range of geoscience fields, from field observation and data acquisition to data management and processing, right through to high-performance numerical modeling.

 Read more